lounotlew/AYRABTS/README.md

-# All Your Restaurants Are Belong To Us - Simple and Intuitive App for Downloading Yelp API Data
+# All Your Restaurant Are Belong To Us - Simple and Intuitive App for Downloading Yelp API Data
 > App. written by Lewis Kim; Yelp API fetch/request functions borrowed from online sources (see files for authors).

 ### Description

-All Your Restaurants Are Belong To Us (AYRABTS) is a small-scale ``shiny`` web app with a simple, intuitive interface that allows you to filter and write the data from Yelp Business Search, Business Lookup, Business Hours, and Business Reviews into .csv and .txt files (writes locally into /output folder).
+All Your Restaurant Are Belong To Us (AYRABTS) is a small-scale ``shiny`` web app with a simple, intuitive interface that allows you to filter and write the data from Yelp Business Search, Business Lookup, Business Hours, and Business Reviews into .csv and .txt files (writes locally into /output folder).
 Currently, AYRABTS is not published onto any web domain, and requires the same file/directory structure to function properly; but, this can easily be changed in the code to work in other situations.
 Additionally, the richness of business reviews data (and to a degree, business search) is limited due to Yelp's API restrictions (returns a maximum of 3 reviews for business reviews).

 For a GUI sample and applet walkthrough, click this [link](gui_sample/README.md).

 ### Installation

+AYRABTS is available at https://lounotlew.shinyapps.io/ayrabts/.

+If you want to run it on your own machine:

 Required packages:
 - ``shiny`` (install: ``install.packages('shiny')``)